datastax/astrapy/README.md

 from astrapy.info import CreateTypeDefinition

 def player_serializer(pl: Player) -> dict[str, Any]:
+    # the logic in this function will depend on the model class being used:
     return pl.__dict__

 def player_deserializer(
     pl_dict: dict[str, Any],
     udt_def: CreateTypeDefinition | None,
 ) -> Player:
+    # the logic in this function will depend on the model class being used:
     return Player(**pl_dict)

 my_options = APIOptions(serdes_options=SerdesOptions(